accezar/rimuru/README.md

 # Micro Playground

-POC evaluating microfrontend and state management with Nextjs and turborepo.
+POC evaluating microfrontend and state management with Nextjs + Zustand.

 ### Apps and Packages